-Plow multi-used trails in the Winter :
+Plow multi-use trails in the Winter :

-Complete the

-Balmoral trail

-System.
-Hook it >

-into Beverly Bike;

-lane + exsisting

-Balmoral trail out of
+Complete the Balmoral trail System.
+Hook it into Benry Biki land + exsisting less bike lanes in high traffic areas

-Include more bike lanes & Slosh wear alerting people that they are in place.
+Include more bite lapes 3 Slosh wear alerting People that they are in place.